notuxius/manjaro-tools-profile/README.md

 'prepare-testing-config' script can be used for initial autoconfiguring of testing setup

-The script can be launched with -m/-c or -f/-u single argument for desktop packages toggling
+The script can be launched with -m/-c or -f/-u single option for desktop packages toggling

 Full build profile is set by default